 The Concordia MBA is designed for working professionals who have experience that can be shared and utilized in the classroom.
 Projects and assignments often require students to draw from their experience to facilitate personal, academic and professional growth.
-In cases where a student has less than three years of work experience, the admitting committee will require outstanding examples of leadership and school/civic involvement reflected in a resume.
+In cases where a student has no professional work experience, the admitting committee will require outstanding examples of leadership and school/civic involvement reflected in a resume.

 Applicants with an undergraduate GPA below 2.75 are required to submit an essay.
 This requirement assists the admissions committee in understanding applicants as a whole person, not just a transcript or a professional resume.
 The essay should address the reasons for a low GPA and/or describe any employment gaps on a resume.

 No entrance exams, including the GMAT and GRE, are required for admission.

 If any of the following conditions apply, an applicant will be required to provide a passing score of either the TOEFL or IELTS: